nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 ### Adding a client: `add`

-Adds a client to the client list.
+Got a new client?
+You can add a client to the client list with `add`.

 Format: `add n/NAME c/PHONE_NUMBER e/EMAIL a/ADDRESS b/BIRTHDAY p/PRIORITY [t/TAG]…​`